-WHEREAS, Borrower has entered into the Amended and Restated Credit Agreement, dated as of December 15, 1998 (as amended, the "Credit Agreement"), by and among Borrower, QUALCOMM, Ericsson, and the Administrative Agent, as amended by Amendment No. 1 to Amended and Restated Credit Agreement dated as of May 27, 1999, Amendment No. 2 to Amended and Restated Credit Agreement, dated as of November 28, 2000, and Amendment No. 3 to Amended and Restated Credit Agreement, dated as of October 10, 2001 ("Amendment No. 3").
+WHEREAS, Borrower has entered into the Amended and Restated Credit Agreement, dated as of December 15, 1998 (as amended, modified, supplemented or restated, the "Credit Agreement"), by and among Borrower, QUALCOMM, Ericsson and the Administrative Agent, as amended by Amendment No. 1 to Amended and Restated Credit Agreement, dated as of May 27, 1999, Amendment No. 2 to Amended and Restated Credit Agreement, dated as of November 28, 2000, Amendment No. 3 to Amended and Restated Credit Agreement, dated as of October 10, 2001 ("Amendment No. 3"), and Amendment No. 4 to Amended and Restated Credit Agreement, dated as of January 16, 2002.